-Bastille Day in Covid-19 stricken France was celebrated with solemnity in a public free Champs-de-Mars, home to the Eiffel Tower.
+Bastille Day in Covid-19 stricken France was celebrated with solemnity in a public free concert in Champs-de-Mars, home to the Eiffel Tower.

 Usually reputed for its grand-style panache, French authorities imposed scaled down grandeur through social distancing and strict sanitary measures in an atmosphere of social unrest.
 Televised evening concert gathered leading and lesser known performers, including radiant Sonya Yoncheva, lyric Stéphane Berheim, and veterans Roberto Alagna and Ludovic Tézier in operatic and popular repertories.